-Decoupage can sometimes be deceptive.
+Decoupage is a craft technique of affixing paper decorations to a hard surface with glue.
 By looking at a finished project, you would think this craft technique would be complicated, but it isn't.
 Decoupage started in France in the 17th century as the poor man's alternative to painted furniture.
 It is actually quite simple.
 If you can cut and paste, you already know most of the techniques involved.

 To get started with decoupage, you cut out pictures and glue them onto an object.
-The next step is to cover the object and pictures with a few coats of glue/decoupage medium to protect it.
+The next step is to cover the object and pictures with a few coats of glue or decoupage medium to protect it.
 You probably have everything you need to make your project lying around your home right now.
-So, gather together your supplies and start crafting!
+Gather together your supplies and start crafting.

 Supplies You Need

 As with any craft project you make, you should always read the instructions first.
 Make a list of supplies that you need to purchase, although you may already have quite a few of the supplies already in your home.

 - Decide what object you wish to decorate with decoupage.
 You can add pictures to almost anything: furniture, photo albums, shelving, frames, boxes, vases, mirrors, hardcover books, trays, suitcases, dishes, candles, cans, bottles, egg cartons, rocks, and much more.

 - Find a picture source.
 The options are endless: cut out pictures, motifs, or shapes from wrapping paper, wallpaper, fabric, napkins, greeting cards, postcards, photographs, travel brochures, handbills, programs, garden seed packages, pages from old books, foil covered paper, paper doilies, ribbon, posters, dried flowers, tissue paper, and more.
 You can also buy paper and pictures made especially for decoupage.
 You can photocopy clip art, photos, stories, poems, and other items printed from your computer, with special considerations for pictures printed using an inkjet printer.